kokkos/kokkos.github.io/content/community/team.md

 ---
-authors: ["kokkos-team"]
+layout: minimal
-title: "Team"
+title: Team
-date: "2024-01-19"
-tags: ["Team"]
+description: Meet the core developers contributing to Kokkos Core and Kokkos Kernels.
+sharing: false
+metadata: none
 ---

 The Kokkos Team is dedicated to empowering computational scientists and engineers through the development of Kokkos, a performance portability framework for high-performance computing.
 Our multi-institutional team brings together expertise in HPC, C++, and linear algebra.
 Meet the core developers currently contributing to Kokkos Core and Kokkos Kernels below.

 &nbsp;